 Nets vs. Pacers prediction, odds, spread, line: 2022 NBA picks, Oct.
 31 best bets from proven model

-The Indiana Pacers visit Barclays Center for a rematch on Monday evening.
-The Pacers defeated the Brooklyn Nets on Saturday, with the teams completing a mini-series just two days later.
-Brooklyn is 1-5 this season, with Indiana sitting at 3-4 to begin the campaign.
-Seth Curry (ankle) is listed as questionable for the Nets, with TJ Warren (foot) ruled out.
-TJ McConnell (knee) and Aaron Nesmith (foot) are questionable for the Pacers, with Daniel Theis (knee) ruled out.
+Kevin Durant and the Brooklyn Nets aim to stop a four-game losing skid on Monday evening.
+Brooklyn hosts the Indiana Pacers at Barclays Center.
+The Pacers defeated the Nets on Saturday, improving to 3-4 this season, while Brooklyn enters the rematch at 1-5 overall.
+Seth Curry (ankle) and TJ Warren (foot) are out for Brooklyn, while Ben Simmons (knee) is questionable.
+TJ McConnell (knee) and Aaron Nesmith (foot) are questionable for Indiana, with Daniel Theis (knee) ruled out.

-Tip-off is at 7:30 pm ET in Brooklyn.
-Caesars Sportsbook lists Brooklyn as the 8.5-point home favorite, while the over/under, or total number of points Vegas thinks will be scored, is 237.5 in the latest Pacers vs. Nets odds.
+Caesars Sportsbook lists Brooklyn as the 7.5-point favorite for this 7:30 pm ET tip.
+The total number of points Vegas thinks will be scored, or the over/under, is 235 in the latest Pacers vs. Nets odds.
 Before making any Nets vs. Pacers picks, be sure to see the NBA predictions and betting advice from SportsLine’s proven model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in profit for $100 players on its top-rated NBA Picks over the past four seasons.
 The model enters Week 3 of the 2022-23 NBA season on a stunning 97-65 roll on all top-rated NBA Picks that dates back to last season, returning more than $2,400.
 Anyone following it has seen huge returns.